 For 17 months, Barb and her team of architects and contractors, specialists in historic and eco-friendly systems, renovated and restored the home and its gardens.
 The house meets standards set by the US National Park Service, the GA State Historic Preservation Office, Southface and EarthCraft House.

-Follow us for updates on events, specials, and fun times.
+Follow us for updates on events, happenings, specials, and fun times.
+Looking for more ideas?
+As a Kayak Award Winner, we know they’ve got great ideas for you!

 Be the first to know everything about Stonehurst Place, and never miss a moment.